tencentyun/intlcloud-documents/API/监控与管理/访问管理/策略管理接口/查看策略详情_intl.md

 ## API Description

-This API (GetPolicy) is used to query the details of a policy.
+This API (GetPolicy) is used to query policy details

 Request domain name: